rails/rails/guides/source/active_job_basics.md

 -------------

-For enqueuing and executing jobs in production you need to set up a queuing backend, that is to say you need to decide on a 3rd-party queuing library that Rails should use.
+For enqueuing and executing jobs in production you need to set up a queuing backend, that is to say, you need to decide on a 3rd-party queuing library that Rails should use.
 Rails itself only provides an in-process queuing system, which only keeps the jobs in RAM.
 If the process crashes or the machine is reset, then all outstanding jobs are lost with the default async backend.
 This may be fine for smaller apps or non-critical jobs, but most